 Explore your options when choosing a coach.
 Of course it’s important that there is a good ‘fit’ between coach and coachee, but as coaches are in a hugely influential position, it’s vital that you check their qualifications, skills and experience as well as their personality.
 I highly recommend you engage an appropriately experienced, qualified coach.

-Both appropriately qualified and experienced, I hold a Masters in Business Coaching Psychology along with various certifications and professional accreditations.
-I am also an active member of the ICF (International Coaching Federation).
+Both appropriately qualified and experienced, I hold a Masters degree in Coaching Psychology from the University of Sydney, a Professional Certificate in Coaching from Henley Business School and have completed post-graduate specialisation in Growth Edge Coaching and Collective Leadership.
+I am also a credentialled member of the ICF (International Coaching Federation).

 2. Does the coach use evidence-based development tools and methods?